 The Office for Students has set ambitious targets to achieve equality of opportunity in Higher Education.
 Universities, colleges and other higher education institutions are setting, and reviewing, their own individual plans and targets to work towards during the next five years, both in terms of recruitment and attainment.

-The second of our new solutions Student Life Pulse: Widening Participation will provide compelling evidence, on a repeating basis, about the lives, perceptions and experiences of under-represented groups of current students.
+Student Life Pulse: Widening Participation will provide compelling evidence, on a repeating basis, about the lives, perceptions and experiences of under-represented groups of current students.
 Universities will be able use the national insight, and optional local insight, generated every two years, to:

 - What is the student experience like for key under-represented groups?
 How might this be improved?